prpatel/ProcessingBigDataQuarkus-Workshop/README.md

 Note that the above environment has a Quarkus basic lab that you can do to get familiar with Quarkus!

 # Get the source code and template project
+We'll be working in the Skill Network Lab environment so you don't have to set everything up on your computer.
 Open a new terminal if it isn't open already:

 `Terminal -> New Terminal`